 Can this birth plan template be used for a VBAC?

 It definitely can!
-Everything discussed still applies.
+Everything discussed still applies, and in fact I used it for my own VBAC!

 Can this birth plan template be used as a home birth plan template?